 Social media can be a great way to generate traffic for your site.
 That’s also true in reverse, in which case you can direct traffic from your site to your social media links.
 Depending on what your goal is, that can be a positive, or a negative as in some cases you’d rather keep your visitors scrolling your official web page.

 Social Media Widgets are also great elements to insert into the footer.
 They can give your visitors an overview of your new posts right on your web page.
 This is only beneficial if you are actively utilizing the given social media channel, otherwise, it might just detract from the opinion your visitors develop in regards to your business.

 Although newsletter sign-ups usually find their place on more significant pages, like product pages and the like, placing a sign-up form in the footer still follows the “best sign-up practices”.
 It works as a valid form of social proof if you show how many sign-ups are already on board.

-Once you’ve got the emails all loaded into your lists, it’s time to engage your email marketing strategy (you have one, right?) and get those follow-up emails, thank you notes and email frequency settings inquiries out.
+Once you’ve got the email addresses all loaded into your lists, it’s time to engage your email marketing strategy (you have one, right?) and get those follow-up emails, thank you notes, and email frequency settings inquiries out.
 Getting this part right can be a huge way to boost your conversions.

-Login fields are great both at the header (if your website visitors are going to be logging in), or at the footer (if your partners and employees need to get in).
+Login fields are great both at the header (if your web page visitors are going to be logging in), or at the footer (if your partners and employees need to get in).

-The Press section on your website is most commonly aimed at the media.
+The Press section on your web page is most commonly aimed at the media.
 There is no need to use precious space in the header.
-The footer is the ideal spot for it.
+The footer, or as some might say, the fat footer, is the ideal spot for it.

 11. Site Search Tool

-Again, if a visitor has scrolled to the very bottom of your page, it’s most probably because he or she hasn’t found what’s being searched for.
-Providing a search field in the footer can remedy any frustrations a visitor may experience while looking for anything specific.
+Again, if a visitor has scrolled to the content at the very bottom of your page, it’s most probably because he or she hasn’t found what’s being searched for.
+Providing a search engine optimization field in the footer can remedy any frustrations a visitor may experience while looking for anything specific.